jkougoulos/9to5tail/README.md

 # 9to5tail

-A simple perl based script that will tail -f your log, ignore the silly things specified using regex in FilterFile (like running egrep -v -f Filterfile DataFile) and will send you an mail every ReportEverySecs with the important stuff during working hours.
+A simple perl based script that will tail -f your log, ignore the silly things specified using perl regex in FilterFile (like running "egrep -v -f Filterfile DataFile") and will send you an mail every ReportEverySecs with the important stuff during working hours.

 Configuration is specified in yml format (see testlog.yml).
 You may specify multiple recipients, one log file and one filter file per instance.